Dorie Greenspan’s Rice Packed Peppers

 - Place the peppers in a casserole dish where they fit tightly.
 If your peppers are too wobbly in an ordinary baking dish, try a muffin tin or Bundt pan.

-- A little water in the dish and a cover of foil allows the peppers to cook in a steamy environment.
+- A little water in the dish and a cover of foil allow the peppers to cook in a steamy environment.

 - As mentioned above, stuffed peppers are very easy to customize.
 Start with quinoa instead of rice.
 Add some diced bell pepper to the rice mixture.
 Add some minced fresh herbs or pesto!
 Shredded chicken or ground beef would please the meat lovers.